Eddieddg1/PAI/README.md

 # PAI
-This is my own install script to make it faster to download and setup arch linux.
-This is for my personal use.
-You will not gain anything from using this.
+This is now taking the place of AIS.
+AIS is no longer supported.
+(I cant be bothered to update it when this does the same thing.)
+You can copy this and modify it however you want.
+I do not care.